-Each April, this unique opportunity offers you the trip of a lifetime.
+Each Spring, this unique opportunity offers you the trip of a lifetime.

 ”This life changing trip gives you the opportunity to see the real Kenya.
 It is filled with unique and memorable experiences as you witness first-hand the impact that your support is having on our families.
 An eye opening, awe inspiring adventure that will not only change the lives of the people you meet but it will change yours too.
 You will not regret signing up and you will never forget what you experience here.”
 Sarah & Abi